aws-samples/configuring-qbusiness-with-idc-tti/webapp/README.md

     * For details see [How to find Microsoft Entra Issuer URI](../docs/tutorials/entra/find-entra-issuer-url.md)
 * _**Amazon Cognito:**_ `https://cognito-idp.<aws_region>.amazonaws.com/<cognito_user_pool_id>`

-## Configure Web application Configuration
+## Configure web application environment variables
-The required parameters for sample Web Application are configured via `.env` stored in `<project_home>/webapp/config/` folder.
-A template of the env file is available in folder for reference.
-Rename `.env.okta.dist`, `.env.entra.dist` or `.env.cognito.dist` to `.env` and update the env file attribute values as needed.
-A brief description of the attributes are provided below.
+The required environment variables for the sample web application are configured via a `.env` file stored in the `<project_home>/webapp/config/` folder.
+A template of the `.env` file for commonly used identity providers is available in this folder for reference.
+Rename the template file `.env.<identity_provider>.dist` to `.env` and update the attribute values as needed.
+For more details on obtaining values for these attributes, see one of the [end-to-end tutorials](../docs/README.md).
+A brief description of the attributes is provided below.

 ```
 # OAuth client configuration